nlepage/templural/README.md

  - [Category order](#category-order)
  - [Category fallback](#category-fallback)

-`templural.setLocales()` and `forLocales()` accept `LocalesOptions` as second parameter, see [locales.ts](https://github.com/nlepage/templural/blob/main/src/locales.ts)
+`templural.setLocales()` and `forLocales()` accept `LocalesOptions` as second parameter, see [locales.ts](https://github.com/nlepage/templural/blob/main/src/locales.ts).

 ### Category priority

-Category priority defines which categories are valued when not specifying values for all categories.
+Category priority defines which categories are valued when not giving values for all categories.

 If priority is: